Suncoast Business Forum – CEO Interview Dr. Sandra Braham

 Shawn

-Shawn Age: 12 Years OldLSF- 104224973 Shawn is an energetic and creative biracial boy whose favorite pastime is diving into video games, where he spends hours building and exploring incredible virtual worlds.
+Shawn Age: 12 Years OldLSF- 104224973 Thank you for your interest in adopting a child with moderate to severe therapeutic or medical needs featured on the Gulf Coast JFCS Heart Gallery.
+Shawn is an energetic and creative biracial boy whose favorite pastime is diving into video games, where he spends hours building and exploring incredible virtual worlds.
 He’s also a fan of Pokémon, Minecraft and Stranger Things.
 Away from the screen, Shawn enjoys life’s simple joys: playing the piano, singing, cuddling with a cat, spending time outdoors, and savoring his favorite comfort foods: pizza and mac and cheese.
 Shawn’s Heart Art was inspired by the Stranger Things universe.
 While he’s passionate about Pokémon too, Shawn explained, “I couldn’t include Pokémon because they don’t exist in the same universe, and it has to stay accurate.”
 His artwork depicts a character using their telekinesis powers, which is one of Shawn’s favorite parts of the show.
 A true dreamer with a big heart, Shawn longs for a family who will provide unwavering support and encouragement throughout his life.
-His curiosity about the world continues to blossom, and he hopes to have someone to grow alongside...
+His curiosity about the world continues to blossom, and he hopes to have someone to grow alongside him.
+Please note- In order for Shawn to best thrive, he must be the youngest child in the...

 Serenity